CUCUTA

 Attractions

-The centre of Cúcuta is well organised and contains the usual array of shops, banks and restaurants.
-Parque Santander forms the central point of the city on the eastern side of which lies Catedral de San Jose (see photo above).
+The centre of the city is well organised and contains the usual array of shops, banks and restaurants.
+Parque Santander forms the central point of the city on the eastern side of which lies Catedral de San Jose.

 The centre of the city is a relatively safe place to stroll around during the day.
 Many of the streets are lined with trees which provide some welcome shade from the sun.